alexlobera/leanjs_OLD_NX/src/pages/react/styling-in-react.md

 Everything on the UI can be a component (including the metas in the head! when we say everything it means everything :).
 Therefore you can define all your styles using styled-components.
 That means no need for SASS, LESS, or other CSS pre-processors.

-You can see an example in the ReactJS Academy website, where **EVERYTHING is a component**:
+You can see an example in the React GraphQL Academy website, where **EVERYTHING is a component**:

 - [Some basic components](https://github.com/reactjsacademy/reactjsacademy/tree/master/src/components/text)
 - [Default page layout](https://github.com/reactjsacademy/reactjsacademy/blob/master/src/layouts/index.js)